drvinceknight/nbchkr/README.md

 Write a jupyter notebook `main.ipynb`, using tags to denote specific cells:

+- `answer:<label>` A cell where students are expected to write their answers.
 - `score:<total>` A cell with assert statements to check an answer.
 Worth `<total>` marks.
 - `hide` A cell that should not be shown.